 - _now tables store current system metrics such as active queries.

 - _tail tables are used to stage data before it is saved to the _history tables.
 The _tail tables are for internal use only and not to be queried by users.

 The data for _now and _tail tables are stored as text files on the master host file system, and are accessed in the gpperfmon database via external tables.
 The history tables are regular heap database tables in the gpperfmon database.
 History is saved only for queries that run for a minimum number of seconds, 20 by default.
 You can set this threshold to another value by setting the min_query_time parameter in the $MASTER_DATA_DIRECTORY/gpperfmon/conf/gpperfmon.conf configuration file.
 Setting the value to 0 saves history for all queries.

 The history tables are partitioned by month.
 See History Table Partition Retention for information about removing old partitions.

 The database contains the following categories of tables:

 - The database_* tables store query workload information for a Greenplum Database instance.

 - The diskspace_* tables store diskspace metrics.

-- The log_alert_* tables store information about pg_log errors and warnings.
+- The log_alert_* tables store error and warning messages from pg_log.

 - The queries_* tables store high-level query status information.